Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-GetWindowInfo.md

 An 'infoType' of 8 returns 1 if the X-Screens primary gpu uses the
 modesetting-ddx under Linux.

+An 'infoType' of 9 returns a struct with interop info needed for interop with
+certain clients, currently tailored to the needs of [OpenGL](OpenGL) interop with the
+[OpenXR](OpenXR) api on Linux and Windows.

-The info struct contains all kinds of information.
-Just check its output to see
+The default info struct for 'infoType' 7 and the default 'infoType' 0 contains
+all kinds of information.
+Just check its output to see what is returned.
+Most of
-what is returned.
-Most of this info is not interesting for normal users, mostly
+this info is not interesting for normal users, mostly provided for internal use
-provided for internal use by M-Files belonging to Psychtoolbox itself, e.g.,
+by M-Files belonging to Psychtoolbox itself, e.g., display tests.
-display tests.

 # The info struct contains the following fields